-- The Methodist Recorder speaks tellingly of the | with spirit and taste.
-ELDERS' CONFERENCE.-On Friday, at 10 A. M., that will not soon be forgotten.
+- The Methodist Recorder speaks tellingly of the Resolved, That the following be a committee to on the island of Java, which are numerous and con-ELDERS' CONFERENCE.-On Friday, at 10 A. M., that will not soon be forgotten.
 On a blackboard report on Christian literature, including the Intel-spicus, suffered from the terrible 'shaking.'
-One the Wesleyan says: recentearthquake, and says: "The Buddhist temples the ministers met in Conference.
-The Moderator, he explained how he studied the lesson: First, he LIGENCER: Bros.
+One the ministers met in Conference.
+The Moderator, he explained how he studied the lesson: First, he Ligencer: Bros.
 G. E. Foster, T. H. Siddall and of them (Boro Buddor) is the largest in the whole East.
-Besides its own great size, it is surrounded | lion against the Ten Commandments.
-Recent reve-THE WOMEN'S FOREIGN MISSION SOCIETY held its with 12 'chapels,' each furnished with a squatting lations have created no small degree of excitement. statue of the idol-god, and inscribed on the inner walls with his fabulous history.
-In the opinion of if men in charge of affairs do not withstand the evil and heartily thanked the brethren for the sympathy Biographical; second, Geographical; third, Chron- then read her annual report.
-It was a plain and Empire German midst, if those in authority will use prompt and which stood for Christ.
+Besides its own great size, it is surrounded THE WOMEN'S FOREIGN MISSION SOCIETY held its with 12 'chapels,' each furnished with a squatting ence occupies considerable space this week.
+Other of members was called.
+A large number of minisnamed in the lesson; fifth, the doctrines taught;